firesim/firesim/docs/Advanced-Usage/FireAxe-Partitioning-onto-Multiple-FPGAs/index.rst

 FireAxe Partitioning onto Multiple FPGAs
 =============================================

-Although the FPGA capacity has become large enough to simulate large SoCs, there still are cases when your design does not fit on a single FPGA.
+Although FPGA capacity has become large enough to simulate many large SoCs, there still are cases when your design does not fit on a single FPGA.
 When the design contains multiple duplicate modules, you should refer to the :ref:`Multithreading<FAME-5>` section first.
 When the design doesn't fit even with :ref:`Multithreading<FAME-5>`,